cityssm/tip-of-the-month/2024/07-jul/maintain-online-accounts.md

 **Consider using email services NOT from your Internet Service Provider (ISP).**<br />
 It's hard to change your email address, especially if you need to update it with a significant number of contacts and services.
-Don't get locked into your ISP just because of your email address.
+Don't get locked into a bad deal with your ISP just because of your email address.
 There are lots of free options out there, like [Gmail](https://mail.google.com/) or [Outlook.com](https://outlook.live.com/mail/about/index_en.html) (formerly Hotmail).